 A component has internal state and services.
 Services represent component behavior like object methods in object-oriented paradigm.
 Ingoing services are services defined in a component and invoked by other components.
 Outgoing services are invoked by a component (in its code) but not defined on it and this service may be bound at connection time.
-Required services are those that must be bound at connected component in order to solve the outgoing service invocation.
+Required services are those that must be bound at connection time to an ingoing service of a connected component in order to solve the outgoing service invocation.